 The Digital Transformation After the Pandemic

 It is likely that many of these changes will last, with capabilities such as flexible scheduling to allow people to work from home when needed.
 Businesses have also begun to see the power and potential of digital adoption.
-Particularly as it comes to business innovation, adopting technology is not only about saving money, but also gaining an edge over competitors and seizing new opportunities in the industry.
+Particularly as it comes to business innovation, adopting technology is not only about saving money but also gaining an edge over competitors and seizing new opportunities in the industry.
 As businesses realize these advantages, they will be positioned to keep employing technology and taking advantage of what it has to offer.

 Even in schools, where students have turned to remote classes in many school systems and universities, teachers have become increasingly adept at creating virtual lesson plans.
 The potential this holds for education, including opening doors for people who might have previously struggled to attend particular schools because of distance, will not likely be given up quickly.

-The Pandemic has Changed the World’s Digital Transformation
+The Pandemic Accelerated the Global Digital Transformation

 Technology offers businesses across industries incredible potential to engage with people around the world at a moment’s notice.
 Prior to the pandemic, many organizations were just beginning to see the potential that many of these capabilities offered their businesses.
-However, when in-person meetings and work was limited in response to Covid-19, they quickly realized just how powerful technology can be.
-The pandemic helped to accelerate the digital transformation and created a landscape that will continue to encourage innovation and technological adoption moving forward.
+However, when in-person meetings and work were limited in response to Covid-19, they quickly realized just how powerful technology can be.
+The pandemic helped to accelerate digital transformation and created a landscape that will continue to encourage innovation and technological adoption moving forward.
 As businesses begin to better understand the capabilities of these types of modern technology, they will also begin to understand the opportunities that lie before them, even after the pandemic is over.